Machine Translation (MT): Your 2023 Guide to the Basics

 Types of machine translation

-Machine translation uses probability to guess the best translation for a given text.
+Traditional machine translation uses probability to guess the best translation for a given text.
 There are actually several ways to do this, all developed from Natural Language Processing (NLP).

 NLP is a branch of Artificial Intelligence (AI).
 It focuses on teaching computers to understand text and spoken words the same way humans do.
 NLP has many applications including spam detection, virtual chatbots, automatic grammar checks — and of course, translation.